- adewaard@ucsd.edu

 Assistant Professor of Media and Popular Culture

-Dr. deWaard’s primary research interests are the cultural industries, the political economy of media, financial capital, media authorship, and the digital humanities.
-He is the co-author of The Cinema of Steven Soderbergh: indie sex, corporate lies, and digital videotape (Columbia University Press/Wallflower, 2013) and his current book project examines the financialization of film, television, and popular music.
-Dr. deWaard is also the co-founder of cultcap.org, a SSHRC-funded research project that studies stewardship models for independent music.
+Andrew deWaard researches the cultural industries, the political economy of media, financial capital, and media authorship.
+He is the author of Derivative Media: How Wall Street Devours Culture (UC Press, 2024; available open-access) and the co-author of The Cinema of Steven Soderbergh: indie sex, corporate lies, and digital videotape (Columbia University Press/Wallflower, 2013).
+Dr. deWaard is also the co-founder of The Cultural Capital Project, a SSHRC-funded research project that studies independent music in the streaming age, as well as the Media And Consolidation Research Organization (MACRO) Lab, which analyzes the effects of monopoly ownership on media.

 PhD - University of California, Los Angeles - Cinema and Media Studies (2017)